- Professor Nicola McEwen

 - BA (Hons) Politics and Philosophy (Strathclyde)

 Initially appointed as a lecturer in Politics in 2001, Nicola became Senior Lecturer in 2006, and Professor in 2014.
 She is Associate Director of the Centre on Constitutional Change, a key investment under the ESRC Future of the UK and Scotland programme.
-She is also Associate Director of Research for the School of Social and Political Science, with a leading role in promoting knowledge exchange and research impact.

 Nicola supervises a wide range of Research Masters and PhD students exploring nationalism, devolution, multi-level government and policy, electoral politics and party politics.